North Uthungulu, KwaZulu-Natal, South Africa

-As this magnificent cat passed within just a few feet of us, he suddenly looked up into the open Land Rover.
+A magnificent cat passed within just a few feet of us, suddenly looking up into our open-top Land Rover.
 Everyone froze.
-Make a wrong move now, and we’d be his afternoon snack.
+Make a wrong move now, and we’d be his afternoon snack!

 We were on safari at Phinda Private Game Reserve, a 56,000 acre protected wilderness area in the KwaZulu-Natal provence of South Africa.

 The giant male lion strolling past us was only one of the many incredible animal experiences we encountered here.

 There is a good reason why “African Safari” is on many people’s bucket lists.

 The wildlife you see on these trips is nothing short of astounding.

 Spending 3 days and 2 nights deep in the African bush, I easily saw more wildlife than I’ve ever seen in my life.

 Everywhere you looked there was something new & exciting to witness.
 My jaw was literally in a perpetual state of being dropped.

 The Africa Safari Experience